recumbent tricycle, or trike, is a high specification, top quality

 derailleur gear, a wide range and the convenience of stationary gear

 changing by the flick of a thumb lever.

 (e) An adjustable seatback –

 As most new trike riders may have no idea what

 seatback angle will suit them best it was felt important to be able to

 adjust it over a wide range, easily and quickly - a fixed angle was

 never considered an option.
-Many riders start out with the seatback in a
+Many riders start out with the seatback pocket option free demo account in a

 fairly upright position and with experience, and as confidence grows,